Locale: Athena Vintage: 2016

 We maintain a modest malt inventory and a focus on custom malting.
 Think freshly malted grain, tailored to the specific needs of brewers, distillers, and bakers.
 Below you'll find a list of malts produced to-date from this locale and vintage.
-Please Contact Us if you'd like to see some samples and chat about a potential order.
-Or just to chat, really :)
+If you'd like to place an order, check out our Malt Reservations page.

 2-Row Spring Barley, LCS Genie